Karthik-Bijjam/Twitter-Device-Analysis/README.md

 # Twitter-Device-Analysis
-This is about analyzing what type of devices user used for  posting his Tweets
+This is about analyzing what type of devices, user used for  posting his Tweets